-Hours for auxiliary workers will be assigned in seniority order and based on the process outlined in the July 9, 2003 letter from Ron Dennis, Director of Human Resources to Susan Jansen, CUPE Local 388 (attached).
+Hours for auxiliary workers will be assigned in seniority order.
 Regular Client Services representatives will receive priority for the purposes of scheduling hours of work over auxiliary workers in the position of Client Services representative.

-IN WITNESS WHEREOF the parties hereto have caused this Letter of Understanding to be executed this 22^{nd} day of September, in the year 2017, in the City of Victoria, Province of BC
+IN WITNESS WHEREOF the parties hereto have caused this Letter of Understanding to be executed on this 13th day of October, in the year 2022, in the City of Victoria, Province of British Columbia.